 10. Circumcision of Jesus

-Being devout Jews, Mary and Joseph take Jesus to Jerusalem (5-6 miles) in order to have Him circumcised.
+Being devout Jews, Mary and Joseph have Jesus circumcised.
 This was eight days after His birth.
-A month later they returned (33 days) for a purification rite (could offer 2 turtledoves if too poor to offer a lamb, which is what they did).
+A month later, they returned (33 days) for a purification rite (could offer 2 turtledoves if too poor to offer a lamb, which is what they did).
 It was at this time that Simeon and Anna, two elderly prophet and prophetess who spoke concerning Jesus' future and confirmed that this child was truly the Messiah.
 This was done to confirm and encourage Joseph and Mary who were the only ones to hear this prophecy.